GriffinPlus/mguard-config-tool/README.md

 By default the output of the operation is an ECS container that is written to *stdout*.
 The output can be written to a regular file as well by specifying `--ecs-out` and `--atv-out` appropriately.

-**STATUS: not working, yet - the result is the first file specified**

 ```
 merge - Merge two mGuard configuration files into one